Grandmaster (Marvel Comics): Fictional character biography

-The Grandmaster returns, promising the Hulk the revival of his long-lost love, Jarella (though this has been thought in the past to be beyond his powers), if he participates in a battle to the death with a team of his choice.
-The Hulk chooses Doctor Strange, Namor, and the Silver Surfer.
-However, the Grandmaster takes them from different points in time (specifically, moments when their greatest loves were lost to them), and sets them against a team gathered by the Collector called the Offenders (which is composed of Red Hulk, Baron Mordo, Tiger Shark, and Terrax).
-This again causes conflict with Galactus.
-Upon the conclusion of this battle the Grandmaster is apparently slain by the Red Hulk, and the Collector quits, simply leaving Hulk with Jarella's corpse.
+The Grandmaster returns, promising the Hulk the revival of his long-lost love Jarella if he participates in a battle to the death with a team of his choice.
+The Hulk chooses Doctor Strange, Namor, and the Silver Surfer, his allies in the Defenders.
+However, the Grandmaster takes them from different points in time (specifically, moments when their greatest loves were lost to them), and sets them against the Collector's team (Red Hulk, Baron Mordo, Tiger Shark, and Terrax).
+At the conclusion of the battle, the Grandmaster is apparently killed by Red Hulk.

 The Grandmaster returns, with a more childish attitude.
 He has developed romantic feelings towards the X-Man heroine Dazzler.
 To that end, he stages a roller derby pitting her and two friends against dozens of super-villains.
-This angers Dazzler, because romance does not involve putting the person you care about in seemingly deadly danger.

-Eight months after the "Secret Wars" storyline as part of the "All-New, All-Different Marvel," the Grandmaster competes against Collector on Battlerealm (a location which is made up of the remnants of Battleworld) in a new Contest of Champions with the prize being an artifact called the Iso-Sphere.

-During the "No Surrender" arc, Grandmaster forms his version of the Lethal Legion to go up against Challenger's Black Order in a contest that involves Pyramoids.
+During the "No Surrender" arc, Grandmaster forms a version of the Lethal Legion to go up against Challenger's Black Order in a contest that involves Pyramoids.
 It is later revealed that Voyager is Grandmaster's daughter and that he has been using her in his plans to claim the Pyramoids.
-His plan was finally defeated when Living Lightning confronted the Grandmaster and provoked him into a game of poker, with Santos subsequently raising the stakes of the game until he reached a point where the stakes were that the loser would have all memory of their accomplishments wiped from the memories of all who knew of them.
-Faced with this potential loss, the Grandmaster folded despite his ignorance of Santos's hand, as he could not bear to lose everything like that, whereas Santos accepted that being an Avenger meant doing the right thing because it was the right thing to do rather than because you would be remembered for it.
+Living Lightning confronts the Grandmaster and provokes him into a game of poker, with Living Lightning raising the stakes of the game to the point that the loser would have all memory of their accomplishments wiped from the memories of all who knew of them.
+Faced with this potential loss, the Grandmaster surrenders.

-During the "Empyre" storyline, Grandmaster is revealed to have a sister called the Profiteer, another Elder of the Universe.